bradwilson/ansible-dev-pc/README.md

 You will be prompted for your sudo password.
 Most of the operations performed by these scripts require root access.

 _**Since core OS packages are upgraded, it is safest to reboot the PC/VM after running these scripts.
-At a bare minimum, many customizations done here will require you to log out and log back in.**_
+At a bare minimum, many UI shell customizations done here will require you to log out and log back in.**_